Page created on October 31, 2020. Last updated on May 27, 2022 at 08:43

 Public health final is quite large, but not super difficult.
 I have notes for all public health subjects, so I’d recommend you to use those.
 You should use approx. 7 days.

-Both me and Hatem have made Cardio notes.
+Both me and Hatem have made Cardio notes, but I wrote all cardio-related topics for the internal medicine final, which are much better than my cardio notes.
 Both are good and you can use whichever you want.
 I’d use 5 – 6 days.

 I never had surgery 1 oral, so I don’t know how the exam is, but from what I’ve heard they expect very little.
 Hussain has made notes for this too, so you can use them or mine.
-I’d use 2 – 3 days.
+I recommend reading through the corresponding surgery final (6th year) topics I wrote.
+I’d use 2 – 3 days or more.

 The oncology exam is a bitch, because they ask very specific details.
 I don’t think many people fail, though, so don’t worry.